Not meeting mutual obligation requirements in the Community Development Program

-- go to appointments with your Community Development Program provider
+- going to appointments with your Community Development Program provider

-- go to activities such as Work for the Dole
+- doing activities such as Work for the Dole

-- agree to or change a job plan if asked
+- agreeing to or changing your Job Plan if asked

-- show you’re actively looking for work if that’s part of your Job Plan
+- showing you’re actively looking for work if that’s part of your Job Plan

-- have valid a reason for leaving a job.
+- having valid a reason for leaving a job.

-We’ll always speak with you before applying a failure or penalty.
+We’ll always speak with you before giving you a penalty.

-Remember your appointment time and make sure you take part in Work for the Dole.
-You can also get SMS reminders if we have your mobile phone number.
+Remember your appointment time and make sure you take part in your agreed activity.